DOI-ONRR/doi-extractives-data/_states/WY.md

 ### State agencies

+Wyoming state agencies manage state-owned land and natural resources; enforce rules and regulations associated with extraction; and collect, manage and distribute revenue from the extractive industries.

+Wyoming state agencies regulate extraction and interact with industry across the five stages of extraction in Wyoming, particularly on state and private lands.
+On federal lands, state agencies will be involved, but to a lesser extent, as federal agencies hold primary responsibility for regulating extraction.
+To learn how extraction occurs on federal land, see the federal “How it Works” section for more information.

+The [Wyoming Department of Revenue](http://revenue.wyo.gov/) assesses, collects, manages, and distributes the majority of extractives revenues in Wyoming.
+Importantly, county governments directly collect ad valorem taxes related to extraction.

+The [Wyoming Oil & Gas Conservation Commission](http://wogcc.state.wy.us/) manages permitting, inspection, and regulation of oil and gas wells and development in Wyoming.

+The [Wyoming Office of State Lands and Investments](http://lands.wyo.gov/home) manages Wyoming’s state trust lands, including planning, permitting, and compliance efforts related to oil, natural gas, coal, and hard rock mining.

+The [Wyoming Department of Environmental Quality](http://deq.wyoming.gov/) leads Wyoming’s monitoring, permitting, enforcement, remediation, and restoration activities to conserve the environment and support responsible stewardship of Wyoming’s resources.

 * [Wyoming Office of State Lands and Investments](https://sites.google.com/a/wyo.gov/osli/home) manages resource extraction on state land held in public trust.
 Revenue from energy and mineral resource leasing helps fund public education and essential institutions in the state.
   - [Mining and oil and gas leasing and royalties information](https://sites.google.com/a/wyo.gov/osli/minerals/royalty)
 * [Wyoming rules and regulations search](http://soswy.state.wy.us/Rules/default.aspx)